Andrews Invests in Jewish Education

 At present, funding for the program is earmarked for specific purposes, such as student scholarships, faculty research, lectures, or specific-focus topics.

-“We would love to take students to the Holocaust museum in DC or to Israel,” Sinnreich says.
+“We would love to take students to the Holocaust museum in DC or to Israel,” Sinnreich said.
 “We do some of these things, but it requires years of planning to raise funds for these specific projects.
 Mr. Andrews’s gift allows us to provide students with these opportunities.
 It will also give us funds for our bread and butter items like sending our newsletter.”

 Andrews’s knows his family, wherever they are, have big smiles on their faces due to his endowment.

-“After my initial call with Helene, I knew I had to get this accomplished,” Andrews says.
+“After my initial call with Helene, I knew I had to get this accomplished,” Andrews said.
 “It’s important to me and also a way of honoring my family.
 I look forward to returning to UT and meeting students who benefit from this endowment.”